 - Add all the ingredients to your shaker

 - Dry shake or use a hand whisk to get fluffy egg white texture

 - Fill with ice and continue to shake until chilled

 - Double strain into chilled coupe glass

 - Garnish with a small cherry on stick resting on side of glass

-To make your own cherry syrup simply simmer equal amounts of water, granulated sugar & pitted cherries for five minutes, set aside to steep for ten minutes then push through a seive and store in sterilised bottles.
+To make your own cherry syrup simply simmer 250 ml water, 250 g granulated sugar & 250 g pitted cherries for five minutes with 100 ml lemon juice, set aside to steep for ten minutes then push through a seive and store in sterilised bottles.